sparktsang/sparktsang.github.io/_posts/invaders.md

 And then, the final, decisive blow.
 I leaned in slightly.
 "Ade just told you exactly the same thing, didn't he?"
 The sentence was a symphony of escalating tones, a question that was not a question, but a threat.
 It was an announcement: *I am ready for battle.*

 My mind was already three moves ahead.
 If he refused, my phone would come out.
 I would start recording.
-I would ask him, on the record, for each and every violation, "Is this acceptable behavior in your hostel?
+I would ask him, on the record, for each and every violation, "Is this acceptable behaviour in your hostel?
 Is this the standard you set for all guests?"
 His answer would become his brand's public statement.

 But I didn't need to deploy the nuclear option.
 He saw it in my eyes.
 He saw the vulture he had judged me to be a few days ago, and now, it was circling him.
 His previous coldness, his act of treating me like a stranger, had ironically become my greatest asset.
 There was no friendliness left to preserve, no goodwill to consider.
 I was simply a long-term, paying customer, my complaint now corroborated by another, and I was not going to back down.